-AirDrop: AirDrop is a neat wireless method for sharing photos, videos, or other files with folks who happen to be nearby and also have an iOS 7 or later device or a Mac running Yosemite, El Capitan, Sierra, or High Sierra.
-If we're talking iPhones specifically, you'll need the iPhone 5 or later.
+- AirDrop: AirDrop is a neat wireless method for sharing photos, videos, or other files with folks who happen to be nearby and also have an iOS 7 or later device or a Mac running Yosemite, El Capitan, Sierra, or High Sierra.
 In Control Center (see Chapter 2) or Settings (Chapter 14), choose whether to make your phone discoverable to everyone, just contacts who are in the vicinity, or no one.
 Tap a photo to select it and then tap the icon representing the device owned by the person with whom you are trying to share the image.
-That person's device will obviously need to be in a receiving mode to get the picture.
+That person's device will obviously need to be in a receiving mode to get the picture. - Message: Apple and your provider support picture messaging.
+Tap the Message option, and the picture is embedded in your outgoing message; you merely need to enter the phone number or name of the person to whom you're sending the picture.
+If that person is also using an iOS device, the photo will be sent as an iMessage, which doesn't count against your texting allotment.